Lyft vs. Uber Accident: What You Need to Know

 As an experienced Uber accident attorney, I’ve helped many victims pursue claims against Uber and Lyft.
 Many of these cases have resulted in significant settlements including a $500k settlement for a cyclist hit by an Uber driver in the new bike lane on Oak Street at Divisadero.

-Lyft and Uber Accident Lawyer
+You Need A Lyft and Uber Accident Lawyer

 Regardless of which ridesharing service you choose, your rights are the same.
 If you’ve been injured in a Lyft or Uber accident, the driver’s insurance company, and/or the ridesharing company’s insurance may be legally required to pay for your past and future medical bills, lost wages, vehicle damage, and pain and suffering.
 But getting the compensation you deserve won’t be easy.
 Hiring an experienced rideshare accident lawyer is your best bet!